ga-wdi-boston/rails-api/README.md

 The role of the client will be played by an instructor.

-When sending/receiving data from others, transmit the data through direct messages in Slack.

-Once the class is finished handling all of the requests, we'll regroup and have a discussion about how everything worked.
+Once all groups have gone, we'll have a discussion about how everything went.
 What made sense?
 What didn't make sense?

 ## (R)MVC with Rails

-**Rails** is a web framework - a tool that helps us quickly and easily build web applications - written in Ruby, and designed and created by a danish programmer named David Heinemeier Hannson (also known as 'DHH').
+**Rails** is a web framework - a tool that helps us quickly and easily build web applications - written in Ruby, and designed and created by a Danish programmer named David Heinemeier Hannson (also known as 'DHH').
 Although Rails applications don't match up perfectly with the abstract idea of MVC, their architecture is fairly similar.

 Let's take a look at an actual Rails app and see how it lines up.
 Fork and clone [this repo](https://github.com/ga-wdi-boston/rails-tic-tac-toe-api).
 Recognize it?
 It's your Tic Tac Toe back-end from Project 1!
 Now open it up in Sublime - you should see a file structure like this: